Blue Corn Chips: An Important Example of the Glycemic Index

 The study found that the blue tortillas had much less starch and a significantly lower glycemic index (GI) than white chips, along with 20 percent more protein.

 Learning about the glycemic index of the foods you're eating is incredibly important and can have a huge impact on your blood sugar control.
 Foods with a lower GI are released more slowly into the bloodstream.
-The foods you're trying to avoid are: potatoes, cornflakes, candy, rice crackers, pretzels, potato chips…the list goes on and on.
+The foods you're trying to avoid are: potatoes, cornflakes, candy, rice crackers, pretzels, potato chips, etc.

 When I recently focused on cutting starchy foods out of my diet, I really did notice a significant impact on my blood sugars.
 I was able to lower my daily dose of Lantus by 5 units, lost weight (also due to exercise), and simply had more energy.
 When you aren't spiking your blood sugar with French fries, you feel a lot better — it's inevitable.

-Researching which foods are high and low on the Glycemic Index is easy.
-There are tons of sites: David Mendosa has covered the issue at length on www.mendosa.com, and another great site can be found here.
+Researching which foods are high and low on the glycemic index (GI) is easy.
+There are tons of sites: David Mendosa has covered the issue at length on www.mendosa.com.
+The American Diabetes Association (ADA) also offers a good explanation of GI.

-A GI of 70 or higher is considered HIGH on the GI.
-69 to 56 is considered MEDIUM and 55 and below is LOW.
+A GI of 70 or higher is considered HIGH.
+A GI between 69 and 56 is considered MEDIUM.
+And a GI of 55 and below is LOW.

 Obviously it would be hard (and not very fun) to cut them out entirely, but if the majority of your food choices could consist of low GI foods, your body will thank you.
-And I honestly can't tell you how important it is to aim toward forgetting about French fries and mashed potatoes…maybe at Thanksgiving you could help yourself to a heaping scoop, but when I see it on the menu coming alongside my meal, I've been asking them to replace it with the vegetable of the day — and they do — and my blood sugar is happy for it.
+And I honestly can't tell you how important it is to aim toward forgetting about french fries and mashed potatoes.
+Maybe at Thanksgiving you could help yourself to a heaping scoop, but when I see it on the menu coming alongside my meal, I've been asking them to replace it with the vegetable of the day — and they do — and my blood sugar is better for it.